- Price:$11,500 | 7 NIGHTS, 6 DAYS FISHING

 Transfer back to Roatan airport for international flight home.

 MARCH – EARLY JUNE

 The Faraway Cayes program operates from March through the first week in June, with one week off each month, for twelve weeks of fishing total.

 This period of the springtime is generally considered the best time to permit fish anywhere in Central America and the Caribbean, and this certainly holds true in Honduras.
 Each of these months is prime.

-7 nights / 6 days fishing at Faraway Cayes, based on shared room/boat
+7 nights / 6 days fishing, based on single boat / shared room

 Six days guided fishing; seven nights accommodations; helicopter transportation from Roatan to/from Faraway Cayes; all meals, beverages, and alcohol; loaner fly fishing equipment; daily laundry service

 Airfare to Roatan, Honduras; guide and staff gratuities; purchases made at lodge such as flies and branded apparel.

 TERMS & CONDITIONS